arthur-schnitzler/arthur-schnitzler-arbeit/README.md

 * go to Actions, add the ID of the collection and the document to process

 Code originally from @csae8092, adaptions by @laurauntner

+The original page2tei-transformation is from @dariok with contributions from @tboenig, @peterstadler and @tillgrallert.